weaverbel/intro-computational-thinking/content/2-lesson.md

 Project managers use computational thinking to plan complex activities.

-Epidemiologists use it to identify patterns they can use to predict how a disease outbreak will spread.
+Epidemiologists use it to identify patterns to predict how a disease outbreak will spread.

 Parents use it to plot how they will juggle parenting, work and childcare.